 The Group manages and maintain sufficient cash and cash equivalents so as to cope with its operations and mitigate the effects of fluctuations in cash flows.
 The Group's management supervises the banking facilities and ensures in compliance with the terms of the loan agreements.
 The loans and borrowings from banks form an important source of liquidity for the Group.
-As of December 31, 2022 and 2021, for the information of the unused credit lines of short-term loans, please see note (6)(1).
+As of December 31, 2023 and 2022, for the information of the unused credit lines of bank loans, please see notes (6)(1) and (6)(n).